accordproject/techdocs/docs/accordproject-hello.md

 * The output `state` (unchanged in this example)
 * An array of `emit`ted events (empty in this example)

-## Try Other Examples

 That's it!
 You have successfully parsed and executed your first Accord Project Clause using the `helloworld` template.

+## What Next?

+### Try Other Templates

 Feel free to try the same commands to parse and execute other templates from the Accord Project Library.
 Note that for each template you can find samples for the text, for the request and for the state on the corresponding Web page.
 For instance, a sample for the `latedeliveryandpenalty` clause is in the red box in the following image:

 ![Basic-Use-3](/docs/assets/basic/use3.png)

+### More About Cicero

+You can find more information on how to create or publish Accord Project templates in the [Authoring with Cicero](tutorial-templates) tutorials.

-## To Execute on Different Platforms
+### Run on Different Platforms

 Templates may be executed on different platforms, not just from the command line.
-In the [Advanced Tutorials](advanced-nodejs), you can find information on how to execute a template in a standalone Node.js process, invoked as RESTful services, or deployed as chaincode in Hyperledger Fabric.
+You can find more information on how to execute Accord Project templates on different platforms (Node.js, Hyperledger Fabric, etc.) in the [Template Execution](tutorial-nodejs) tutorials.